UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 > ✏️ In the `config.js` file, fill in the `collectionId` set provided value.

 Your collection has been created, and you can check it on your [wallet](https://wallet.unique.network/) or on [uniquescan.io](https://uniquescan.io/).
-Your collection doesn't have any NFTs yet, so let's create some.
+Your collection has no NFTs yet, so let's create some.

 ### 4.3 Create NFTs